ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 If instructed to, you may be able to use our queue-based scheduling system.
 This is pre-installed into the launcher and should only need some configuration to provision workers, tear-down workers, and schedule workflows to workers.

+For debugging, you can login to the RabbitMQ web interface at port 15672 or login to postgres using "psql -U queue_status".

+For certain pancancer launcher versions, you'll need to create the sql schema:

+    PGPASSWORD=queue psql -h 127.0.0.1 -U queue_user -w queue_status < /home/ubuntu/arch3/dbsetup/schema.sql

 First, you'll want to correct your parameters used by the container\_host playbook to setup workers:

     vim ~/params.json